mrahhal/MR.Augmenter/README.md

 class Model
 {
     public int Id { get; set; }

     public string Hash { get; set; }

-    public string Secret { get; set; }
+    // Suppose we need this in our action, but we want to hide it in our response. public string Secret { get; set; }

+    // Also, we want to add computed "Image" and "ImageThumb" properties.
 }
 ```